Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--kovZdz9IS8.md

 ### Transcript

-> arachnophobia mode is scary in the sp actual spiders we'll just leave the spiders on then bam easy, i think jace talked about this last week that, he had some ideas on how to like make his decent places but there are mods where you can replace the the sprite that replaces the cats in the game, so, maybe that happens i don't know what the status of that is
+> arachnophobia mode is scary in the sp actual spiders we'll just leave the spiders on then bam easy, I think jace talked about this last week that, he had some ideas on how to like make his decent places but there are mods where you can replace the the sprite that replaces the cats in the game, so, maybe that happens I don't know what the status of that is